Welcome to Northeastern University—Toronto!

 Husky Cards will be available for pick-up during the scheduled campus Orientation Week.
 You must present a photo ID (passport or driver’s license) upon pick-up.

 The first Husky Card is issued free of charge.
-Replacement cards are $25.00 (USD).
+Replacement cards are $25.00 (CAD).

 Information for International Students